AustEcon/bitsv/_sources/community/faq.rst.txt

 Why GitHub Pages instead of ReadtheDocs?
 ----------------------------------------

-GitHub Pages has better page load times and is a bitcash more reliable.
+GitHub Pages has better page load times and is a bit more reliable.
 Also, not only does `GitHub itself`_ use it, but other large projects like `React`_, `Bootstrap`_, etc. do too.